Answered By: Joan Taylor Last Updated: Jul 20, 2018 Views: 65

 484 U.S. 260; 108 S. Ct.
 562; 98 L. Ed.
 2d 592; 1988 U.S. LEXIS 310; 56 U.S.L.W.
 4079; 14 Media L. Rep. 2081 (*Please notice that each citation format is divided by a semicolon.)

-You can search by citation, parties, or by topic keyword search terms.
+Options for searching: citation, parties, docket number, or by topic keyword search terms.

 Search Tip #1: Do not use the entire string of citations and numbers.
 You will not get any results.